cockroachdb/docs/v20.1/import.md

 `fields_terminated_by` | [`DELIMITED DATA`](#delimited-data-files)  | The unicode character used to separate fields in each input line. **Default:** `\t`
 `fields_enclosed_by`   | [`DELIMITED DATA`](#delimited-data-files)  | The unicode character that encloses fields. **Default:** `"`
 `fields_escaped_by`    | [`DELIMITED DATA`](#delimited-data-files)  | The unicode character, when preceding one of the above `DELIMITED DATA` options, to be interpreted literally.
 `strict_validation`    | `AVRO DATA`    | Rejects Avro records that do not have a one-to-one mapping between Avro fields to the target CockroachDB schema.
 By default, CockroachDB ignores unknown Avro fields and sets missing SQL fields to `NULL`.
-CockroachDB will also attempt to convert the Avro field to the CockroachDB [data type][datatype]; otherwise, it will report an error.
+CockroachDB will also attempt to convert the Avro field to the CockroachDB [data type][datatypes]; otherwise, it will report an error.
 `records_terminated_by` | `AVRO DATA`   | The unicode character to indicate new lines in the input binary or JSON file.
-This is not needed for Avro OCF. **Default:** `\n`
+This is not needed for Avro OCF. <br><br>**Default:** `\n`
 `data_as_binary_records` | `AVRO DATA`  | Use when [importing a binary file containing Avro records](migrate-from-avro.html#mport-binary-or-json-records).
 The schema is not included in the file, so you need to specify the schema with either the `schema` or `schema_uri` option.
 `data_as_json_records` | `AVRO DATA`    | Use when [importing a JSON file containing Avro records](migrate-from-avro.html#mport-binary-or-json-records).
 The schema is not included in the file, so you need to specify the schema with either the `schema` or `schema_uri` option.
 `schema`               | `AVRO DATA`    | The schema of the Avro records included in the binary or JSON file.
+This is not needed for Avro OCF.
 `schema_uri`           | `AVRO DATA`    | The URI of the file containing the schema of the Avro records include in the binary or JSON file.
+This is not needed for Avro OCF.

 For examples showing how to use these options, see the [Examples](#examples) section below.